 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.

-Melissa’s story is from The Algorithm, our weekly AI newsletter covering everything you need to know about the industry’s movers and shakers.
-Sign up to receive it in your inbox every Monday.
+Zeyi’s story is from China Report, his new weekly newsletter filling you in on all the latest happenings in China.
+Sign up to receive it in your inbox every Tuesday.

 I’ve combed the internet to find you today’s most fun/important/scary/fascinating stories about technology.